-Local solutions are unrecognised
+Local solutions are unrecognized

 Although researchers, innovators, and entrepreneurs in lower-income countries present amazing ideas, their solutions are often unrecognised and unsupported.
-Consequently, locally developed and locally adapted solutions are not implemented and local enterprises, that would address the needs of the local people, are not started.
+Consequently, locally developed and locally adapted solutions are not implemented and local enterprises that would address the needs of the local people are not started.

 As a consequence, these societies lack access to locally relevant scientific findings and innovations, products, services, and employment opportunities that would otherwise have improved people’s lives.
 This also limits the tax income to the government, why these countries tend to lack advanced education structures, social security systems, and resourceful institutions.

-Moreover, international negotiations and international trade become unbalanced and lower-income countries remain behind in the international competitive arena.
+Moreover, international negotiations and international trade become unbalanced, and lower-income countries remain behind in the international competitive arena.
 Consequently, these countries tend to suffer from poverty, causing corruption, crime, and forced migration.

 The potential of social enterprising in Sub-Sahara African countries

-Social Enterprises (SEs) in Africa obviously already address service delivery gaps for the poor.
-(Navarette Moreno and Agapitova, 2017).
+Social Enterprises (SEs) in Africa already address service delivery gaps for the poor (Navarette Moreno and Agapitova, 2017).
 Although positive examples abound, SEs have not yet fully realized their potential in Sub-Saharan Africa (Navarette Moreno and Agapitova, 2017).
 Indeed, Africa is one of the most vibrant and dynamic regional markets for social enterprises.

 While effective in reaching the poor, SEs face significant obstacles in growing their activities to a scale where they can substantially contribute to the achievement of development impact.
 Many SEs struggle to scale-up and develop sustainable business models.
 SEs face high barriers that are often aggravated by the difficult markets they serve.
-Common challenges include i) unconducive regulation and policy, ii) lack of financing solutions, iii) weak infrastructure and human capital, and iv) lack of information and networks (Navarette Moreno and Agapitova, 2017).
+Common challenges include: i) unconducive regulation and policy, ii) lack of financing solutions, iii) weak infrastructure and human capital, and iv) lack of information and networks (Navarette Moreno and Agapitova, 2017).

 Mungiu-Pippidi (2017a) claims that corruption is a default governance order, as people tend to favour their own, be it family, clan, race or ethnic group, and that treating the rest of the world fairly, seems to be a matter of extensive social evolution and sufficient resources.
-Mungiu-Pippidi (2017 b) argues further that most countries today are corrupt rather than non-corrupt and that we should understand corruption as a social practice or institution, not just as a sum of individual corrupt acts.
-The author continues that in a development perspective, countries whose governance is presently based on norms like ethical universalism (public goods distributed fairly and equitably) have a past with other norms and that the history of clean countries shows that good governance is the product of evolution.
+Mungiu-Pippidi (2017 b) argues further that the most countries today are corrupt rather than non-corrupt and that we should understand corruption as a social practice or institution, not just as a sum of individual corrupt acts.
+The author continues that in a development perspective, countries whose governance is presently based on norms like ethical universalism (public goods distributed fairly and equitably) have a past with other norms, and that the history of clean countries shows that good governance is the product of evolution.
 Modernity is a long and frequently incomplete endeavour to build private separation and a state that is autonomous towards private groups.

-Mungiu-Pippidi (2017b) claims further that treating corruption as a deviation is problematic in lower-income countries, and points out that most anti-corruption approaches are built on the concept that public integrity and ethical universalism are the default governance norms.
+Mungiu-Pippidi (2017b) claims further that treating corruption as a deviation is problematic in lower-income countries.
+He points out that most anti-corruption approaches are built on the concept that public integrity and ethical universalism are the default governance norms.
 The author claims that this approach leads to policy failure, as norm building and norm enforcement require two different approaches.
 The approach of treating corruption as a deviation leads to investing in norm-enforcing instruments in cases where instead norm-building instruments are required.
-The Mungiu-Pippidi recommends to rather draw and support national long-term strategies aimed at building public integrity and ethical universalism, as well as to reduce opportunities and increase constraints for corruption.
+The Mungiu-Pippidi recommends rather to draw and support national long-term strategies aimed at building public integrity and ethical universalism, as well as to reduce opportunities and increase constraints for corruption.